June 15, 2025

 • Optimize long-term functional outcomes

-If you've had prolotherapy in the past and were underwhelmed—or you're preparing for your first session and want the best possible results—our peptide-enhanced prolotherapy protocol may be exactly what your body needs to heal more effectively.
+If you've had prolotherapy in the past and were underwhelmed—or you're preparing for your first session and want the best possible results—a peptide-enhanced prolotherapy protocol may be exactly what your body needs to heal more effectively.

 Call to Action